 - HubSpot has a tool for checking to benchmark your open rate.
 I tried it for this post, and it’s telling me the average open rate for all industries is 37% and it’s 28% for PR and communications.
 This seems high to me, but website metadata indicates the tool was fielded in 2017.

-What are the average email click-through rates (CTRs)?
+What is the average email marketing click-through rate (CTR)?

-An analysis of data shows the average email marketing click-through rate (CTR) ranges between 2.61% and 7.43% accross all industries and markets but most marketers will see CTRs at about 2-3%.
+An analysis of data shows the average email marketing click-through rate (CTR) ranges between 2.61% and 7.43% across all industries and markets but most marketers will see CTRs at about 2-3%.

 Here’s the data:

 - 2.1% across 170 clients in Q4 2018 according to Epsilon;

 - 2.61% across all markets according to Mailchimp;

 - 2.69% across all markets according to Campaign Monitor;